H1963977384/A-Fine-Tuned-LLaVA-Med-Framework-for-Automatic-Chest-X-ray-Report-Generation/README.md

 ![LLaVA-Med+LoRA.png](./plot/LLaVA-Med+LoRA.png)

 <h2>Main Result</h2>
-To validate LLaVA-Med's applicability and LoRA's effectiveness in medical report generation, this study quantitatively compared it with some main-stream methods [16-22] on the IU X-Ray dataset, as shown in Table Ⅱ .
-Regarding key image description generation metrics, our model surpasses the comparison models, such as R2Gen's in BLEU series scores, among others.
-Concurrently, it achieves state-of-the-art performance on METEOR (0.37) and ROUGE-L (0.46).
-Notably, our model also demonstrated precision (0.50), recall (0.46), and F1 score (0.46).
-Furthermore, the superiority of our model in the ROUGE-2 metric (0.25) for the impression segment further validates the model's ability to capture medical semantic relationships, our method achieves several-fold performance improvements over early models like CNN-RNN (BLEU-4: 0.066).
+To validate LLaVA-Med's applicability and LoRA's effectiveness in medical report generation, we quantitatively compared it with some main-stream methods on the IU X-Ray dataset, as shown in Table Ⅱ.

 ![result.png](./plot/result.png)